Getable/styleguide-js/README.md

 ### Hoisting

-  - Variable declarations get hoisted to the top of their scope, their assignment does not.
+  - `var` declarations get hoisted to the top of their scope, their assignment does not. `const` and `let` declarations are blessed with a new concept called [Temporal Dead Zones (TDZ)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_dead_zone_and_errors_with_let).
+It's important to know why [typeof is no longer safe](http://es-discourse.com/t/why-typeof-is-no-longer-safe/15).

     ```javascript
     // we know this wouldn't work (assuming there
     // is no notDefined global variable)
-    function example(){
+    function example() {
       console.log(notDefined) // => throws a ReferenceError
     }